 Personally, the more I continue to administer business continuity exercises, the more I see that employees are not prepared to handle the results.
 We tell our clients here at Quantivate, “Gaps are good!
 You want to have gaps!”
 This will show your auditor you worked and exercised your plan well.
 Where in reality, employees are quivering in their chairs, worrying about how and when these “gaps” are actually going to be closed.

 In a world where business continuity is not the primary role for most employees, and everyone at the company is wearing more than one hat, it is crucial to make the maturation process and closing gaps in business continuity plans both manageable and efficient.
 Here are some ideas for making some progress in maturing your business continuity program:

 - Set up notifications to remind the team to review gaps three months after the exercise has been completed.

 - Assign and delegate employees to be responsible for specific items and gaps at the meeting.

 - Develop administrator and assistant roles to facilitate ongoing business continuity changes to the organization throughout the year.

-- Use a business continuity software program to streamline and save time on managing BC/DR plans.
+- Use a business continuity solution to streamline and save time on managing BC/DR plans.